demisto/content/Packs/Core/Playbooks/playbook-Suspicious_process_execution_by_scheduled_task_on_a_sensitive_server_README.md

 During the alert investigation, the playbook will perform the following:

 - Checks the suspicious process reputation.
-- Search for related XDR agent alerts to identify any malicious activity on the server.
+- Searches for Cortex XSIAM agent alerts related to any malicious activity on the server.

 Remediation: